 The nasal-spray flu vaccine is a vaccine made with live, weakened flu viruses that do not cause illness.

-An infant whose mother was given a flu jab while pregnant is 50 percent less likely to be hospitalized for flu than other infants whose mothers were not given the shot while pregnant, according to researchers from Wake Forest Baptist Medical Center.
+An infant whose mother was given a flu vaccination while pregnant is 50 percent less likely to be hospitalized for flu than other infants whose mothers were not given the vaccine while pregnant, according to researchers from Wake Forest Baptist Medical Center.

-The flu vaccine is not suitable for some people
+Seasonal flu shots are not suitable for some people

-Certain individuals should check with their doctor before deciding to have the flu vaccine:
+Certain individuals should check with their doctor before deciding to have the flu vaccine.
+These include:

-Three types of flu viruses exist - influenza A, influenza B, and influenza C. Types A and B viruses cause seasonal epidemics which hit the U.S. and Europe virtually every winter.
-The type C influenza virus causes mild respiratory illness and is not responsible for epidemics.
+Three types of flu viruses exist - influenza A, influenza B, and influenza C. Types A and B viruses cause seasonal epidemics which hit the United States and Europe virtually every winter.
+The type C influenza virus causes mild respiratory illness and is not responsible for outbreaks.